 Probably doesn't count, seeing as it's his human side that InuYasha is ashamed of.
 OTOH, its because he has a human side at all that his ears look like that instead of coming to a point, (his half-brother is bimorphic but usually wears a form that looks more human than Inuyasha) but still, InuYasha never seems to really mind his appearance.

 He got pretty defensive about it in early arcs.
-Especially the one with that big, sweet, horse-faced hanyou whose home village abused him roundly. nd the arc with the cute little half-bat youkai with cruel neighbors and an abusive bat youkai grandfather.
+Especially big, sweet, horse-faced Jinenji whose home village abused him roundly.
+And the arc with the cute little half-bat youkai with cruel neighbors and an abusive bat youkai grandfather.
 Clearly had a Half-Breed Discrimination thing going on; just preferred the strong option to the powerless one.

 On the other hand, note that What Measure Is a Non-Human? is in effect in his personal moral structure, and he never feels guilty for killing demons but beats himself up for offing even really evil humans.
 Presumably because they're defenseless against him.
 So there's ambivalence going.